OpenBioML/chemnlp/docs/api/sampler.md

 - `sample`: A row from the dataset.
 If None, a random sample is chosen.
 - `template`: The template string to be filled.
-- Returns: The completed text sample with all variables replaced by their values.
+- Returns: Dictionary containing the filled template.

 ##### `enable_class_balancing`